Antique Radio Photo Gallery and Identification Guide

-View wood radios, Catalin radios, Bakelite radios, Plaskon and Beetle tube radios from '20s to '60s.
+View wood radios, Catalin radios, Bakelite radios, Plaskon and Beetle tube radios from the '20s to '60s.

-Learn about the different plastics used to make radio cabinets.
+Learn how to tell the difference in plastics used to make radio cabinets.

 Identify your vintage radio with photos and schematics in the gallery.

-Hopefully, this will help serve as a guide to show some of the high style radios that can be found.
+Hopefully, this will help serve as a guide to show some of the high style radios that were made.

 Warning: Radio Collecting can be addicting!